CS 349 Contemporary Issues in Computer Science

 Initial discussion about topics

-Outline (of both paper and video) due (See Note 1 for details.)
+Outline and annotated bibliography (for both paper and video) (See Note 1 for details.)

-Written video progress report (less than one page) due (See Note 3 for details.)
+Written video progress report (less than one page) (See Note 3 for details.)

 The paper first drafts that you turn in will be reviewed by our TAs.
 We will also swap the papers and ask each of you to read someone else’s paper and provide feedback on it.